szabgab/perlmaven.com/sites/en/pages/github-organizations.md

 Hopefully in ABC order...

-* [Beyond grep](https://github.com/beyondgrep) - ack.
+* [Beyond grep](https://github.com/beyondgrep) - It is mostly for `ack`, a `better grep` developed by Andy Lester.
 No public members.
 4 repositories.
-* [Catalyst](https://github.com/perl-catalyst/) - Catalyst and various extensions.
+* [Catalyst](https://github.com/perl-catalyst/) - Catalyst is a web-framework.
+Its runtime and various extensions are maintained in this organization.
 10 members and 39 repositories.
 * [cpan-authors](https://github.com/cpan-authors/) - A place for CPAN authors to collaborate more easily.
 4 members and 9 repositories.
 * [davorg cpan](https://github.com/davorg-cpan) - Organisation for maintaining Dave Cross's CPAN modules.
 No public members and 47 repositories.
 * [ExifTool](https://github.com/exiftool) - No public members.
 3 repositories.